You don’t see this every day: In a 14-9 win over Boston, three White Sox players scored on a routine single off the bat of Buck Weaver.

 The White Sox battery of Sherm Lollar and Frank Baumann became only the third such duo to hit back-to-back home runs in a game.
 They connected off the Yankees’ Bill Stafford in the fifth inning of a 6-2 loss at Comiskey Park.

 In an effort to stay in the pennant race, White Sox GM Ed Short acquired Chicago native Bill “Moose” Skowron from the Senators for Joe Cunningham and Frank Kreutzer.
-Moose would play well for the Sox in the next few seasons and make the All-Star Team in 1965.
-In 73 games in 1964, he hit .293
+Moose would play well for the Sox in the next few seasons and be an All-Star in 1965.
+In 73 games in 1964, Skowron hit .293.

-White Sox ace “Black” Jack McDowell was the winning pitcher as the American League beat the National League, 9-3, in the All-Star Game at Camden Yards, Baltimore.
-McDowell pitched a scoreless inning.
-He’d go on to become the league’s Cy Young winner later that year.
+White Sox ace Jack McDowell was the winning pitcher as the American League beat the National League, 9-3, in the All-Star Game at Camden Yards in Baltimore.
+McDowell pitched a scoreless fifth inning.
+He’d go on to become the league’s Cy Young winner later that year, with 22 wins and more than 256 innings pitched.

-Frank Thomas (1B) joined him on the A.L. team.
+Frank Thomas joined McDowell on the AL team.